Dog Eye Infections: Common Symptoms, Causes, and Treatment

 Published Date

 Eye infections in dogs can happen quickly and catch pet owners off guard.
-A dog’s eyes are delicate, easily getting irritated by the smallest of problems.
+A dog’s eyes are delicate, easily irritated by the smallest of problems.
 What starts as a little bit of redness and scratching can progress to something more serious if not given attention.

 This guide breaks down everything you need to know about dog eye infections.
 The sooner you know, the faster you can help your dog recover.

-What are the Common Causes of Dog Eye Infection?
+What Causes Dog Eye Infections?

 Bacteria